 After device discovery is complete, you should be able to control any discovered device by using any combination of its name and location.
 For example, if the discovered device is First Floor Living Room Candle Lights, the following commands should work:

 - "Alexa, turn on the Living Room Candle Lights"

 - "Alexa, turn on the First Floor Living Room Candle Lights"

 If for any reason, you can't control your devices after discovery, here are a few things to check:

 - Make sure MyHS is connected to your system.
-Navigate to myhs.homeseer.com and log into your account.
-Access your system.
+Navigate to myhs.homeseer.com and access your system.